geets04/mss/docs/source/05-Take Linux Home.rst

 Li-f-e: Linux for Education OS image is included on the server and can be used to create a bootable media when logged in as **mssadmin** user.

-:Note: Select "isohybrid" option when creating a bootable media intended to
+:Note: Select "isohybrid" / "EFI" option when creating a bootable media intended to
     boot computers that only support EFI booting.
 This option can also boot on legacy hardware so use this if you are not sure about your hardware capabilities.

-Use of "isohybrid" option is officially recommended way of creating bootable USB. *Do note that this will wipe the USB device and cannot be used as a normal storage media from Windows PC.*
+    Use of "isohybrid" option is officially recommended way of creating bootable USB, hence more reliable. *Do note that this will wipe the USB device and cannot be used as a normal storage media from Windows PC.*

-    Use "Ubuntu" or "Legacy" option if you wish to use the device as a storage media on Windows or preserve data on a vfat formatted USB stick.
+    Use "Ubuntu" / "Legacy" option if you wish to use the device as a storage media on Windows or to preserve data.
+This method requires one vfat formatted partition on the USB stick.
+The partition should not be in use at the time of creating boot media.
+    If booting fails using this method, use isohybrid / EFI mode.

 Via Shortcuts
 ^^^^^^^^^^^^^